 The credit union contributes primarily to the NGS Super Plan for the purpose of Superannuation Guarantee payments and payment of other superannuation benefits on behalf of employees.
 An independent Corporate Trustee administers the plan.
-With the introduction of Super Choice, employees are now able to direct their superannuation contributions to the fund of their choice.

 The credit union has no interest in any of these superannuation plans (other than as a contributor) and is not liable for the performance nor the obligations of the plans.